+Figure 9-1138x— Sensing Measurement Setup Control field format

+The Sensing Measurement Re-Setup field is set to 1 to request modifications to the operational parameters corresponding to an existing Sensing Measurement Setup.
+Otherwise, it is set to 0.

-The Measurement Setup ID field in the Sensing Measurement Setup Request frame indicates a Measurement Setup ID that identifies assigned operational parameters in the Sensing Measurement Parameters Element to be used in the corresponding sensing measurement instances as shown in Figure 9-1138b (Measurement Setup ID field format).
+If the Sensing Measurement Re-Setup field is equal to 0, the Measurement Setup ID field indicates a Measurement Setup ID that identifies assigned operational parameters in the Sensing Measurement Parameters Element to be used in the corresponding sensing measurement instances.
+If the Sensing Measurement Re-Setup field is set to 1, the Measurement Setup ID field indicates the Measurement Setup ID corresponding to sensing measurement instances whose operational parameters are to be updated with the parameters in the Sensing Measurement Parameters Element.

 TGbf editor: Please delete Figure 9-1138b (Measurement Setup ID field format)